Infernax: Development

 Infernax was developed by Canadian game studio Berzerk Studio.
 The game was originally designed as an online Flash game.
 The game was crowdfunded through Kickstarter in 2015.
 In January 2020, a game demo of Infernax was released at PAX South 2020, revealing the overall plot of the game.
 Infernax was officially announced through a trailer on October 21, 2021, with a release date of Q1 2022 on PC and consoles.
 On January 11, 2022, The Arcade Crew released a trailer, revealing the game's release date of February 14, 2022.
 On February 14, 2022, Infernax released for Nintendo Switch, PlayStation 4, Windows, Xbox One, and Xbox Series X/S. The game was also added to the Xbox Game Pass library on the same day.

+An update to the game, called Deux or Die, was released on April 5, 2023, in which a second player can control Cervul the Squire, who chooses to be loyal to Alcedor, right or wrong.

 Infernax was primarily influenced by Zelda II: The Adventure of Link and Castlevania II: Simon's Quest, but also took inspiration from the accounts of knights such as Jean de Joinville and historical accounts from the Battle of Agincourt.
 The team also drew inspiration from the heavy metal genre, influenced by bands such as Mercyful Fate to "fit the feeling we wanted for the game".